Jason5Lee/post-project/backend/api-document/identity.md

 `GET /identity`

-Get the identity of the current user.
+Retrieves the identity of the current user.

 ### Response